usdoj/foia-api/docs/README.md

 # DOJ FOIA Project Back-end System Documentation

+@todo: revise in light of discussion about headed v headless once final decision is made

 ## Project Description
 The FOIA project's overall vision is to create a single portal through which the public can submit Freedom of Information Act (FOIA) requests to any federal agency.
 The project was mandated by the [FOIA Improvement Act of 2016](https://www.justice.gov/oip/freedom-information-act-5-usc-552).
 This new portal will provide functionality to replace both https://foia.gov and https://open.foia.gov.